trOnk12/rijksmusem/documentation/README.md

 to have voice detection active on the watch is to make sure you give your Wear OS app the ```RECORD_AUDIO``` permission.

 ## Cache Manager
-Pre-caching the media (creative) assets will allow for your app to serve audio ads in poor network or possibly complete lack of network connection.
+Pre-caching the media (creative) assets will allow for your app to serve audio/video ads in poor network or possibly complete lack of network connection.
 This will improve user experience because an ad can play instantly or prevent buffering mid ad.
 The **CacheManager** is a singleton that allows us to cache, and also playback media that is already cached.
 It works in close relation with the player, so if you have your own implementation of the AdPlayer interface you can use it, but also ignore it.
 Right now it only works for players that are based on **ExoPlayer**.